 (don't worry, button opens a new tab)

-The wrist, ankle and neck seals are all enriched with the aquastops finish, which reduce the contious water flow, allowing for a comfortable dive.
+The wrist, ankle, and neck seals are all enriched with the aqua stops finish, which reduces the continuous water flow, allowing for a comfortable dive.
 It’s an all-around favorite wetsuit for divers.

 9. Cressi Playa 2.5mm Shorty Wetsuit